askui/askui/docs/docs/general/06-Tutorials/multi-device.md

 ## 3. Run the Controller on Each Device

-- Run the binary *askui UI Controller* on the local and remote device with the following command:
+- Run the binary *askui UI Controller* on the local and remote devices with the following command:
     ```bash
     # Windows powershell or cmd
     askui-ui-controller.exe --host 0.0.0.0 -d 0 -m